So you’ve invested thousands of hours and cash into your app idea or project…

 App development is 95% business and 5% fun.

-Unless you get a rush from programming or answering support emails, making apps is not fun for most people unless you're making money.
+Unless you get a rush from programming or answering support emails, making apps is not fun unless you’re making money.

 Newbies in the app field learn real quick that apps are not a get rich quick scheme.
 There are roadblocks you must pass through to reach the buckets of money.